-The Coordination Arrangements work within the governance arrangements of the National Plan for Maritime Environmental Emergencies (the National Plan).
-Under the National Plan, sit a number of Committees, including the Australian Government National Plan Committee (AGNPC), which is responsible for ensuring Australian Government departments and agencies are prepared to respond to maritime environmental emergencies.
+This Arrangement works within the governance arrangements of the National Plan for Maritime Environmental Emergencies.
+The Australian Government National Plan Committee (AGNPC) is responsible for ensuring the Australian Government is prepared to respond to maritime environmental emergencies.
 Figure 2 describes the Governance model.